Alaskan Raspberry Wheat is an American-style Wheat ale with the lively addition of red raspberries during fermentation.

 With nearly one pound of real fruit per gallon, Alaskan Raspberry Wheat has the inviting aroma of fresh-picked raspberries and an enticing red hue.
 The flavor of the raspberries lends a tartness that balances the full-bodied wheat profile and malt sweetness.
 Bigger than most traditional fruit beers, Alaskan Raspberry Wheat adds an extra kick to its dry and effervescent finish.

-This limited edition batch of Alaskan Raspberry Wheat is made from glacier fed water, the finest two-row barley, wheat and specialty malts, premium quality European and Pacific Northwest hop varieties, and more than 3,000 pounds of real raspberries.
+This limited-edition batch of Alaskan Raspberry Wheat Ale is made from glacier fed water, the finest two-row barley, wheat and specialty malts, premium quality European and Pacific Northwest hop varieties, and more than 3000 lbs of real raspberries.

-Berry picking in Alaska can be a busy pastime.
+Berry picking in Alaska can be a busy past time.
 With nearly 50 types of wild berry species across the state fruiting throughout the spring, summer and fall, berries have long been a staple in the Alaskan diet.
 This is also true of the diet of Alaskan black bears.
 These omnivores load up on rich raspberries and other berries in the late summer before hibernating for the long winters of Alaska.
-This beer celebrates the natural bounty and fresh flavors of summer in Alaska.